Full-Court Miracle: Plot

 Alex "Schlots" Schlotsky (Alex D. Linz) is a 14-year-old freshman at Philadelphia Hebrew Academy, where he and his friends are on the school's struggling basketball team, the Lions.
 The Lions dream of winning the Liberty Tournament and defeating their school's rivals, the Warriors, but the basketball team doesn't have a good coach.
 Schlots and his friends are determined to find their own Judah Macabee to coach their team.
 During one day of practice at a local park, Schlots finds the man he believes is the right coach for the basketball team: Lamont Carr (Richard T. Jones), a college basketball star whose knee injury prevented him from getting into the NBA.
 There are many hurdles Schlots and Lamont must overcome over the course of the movie: Lamont is homeless after leaving his wife and son in Virginia with the hopes of being signed by the Philadelphia 76ers; Schlots must convince Lamont that coaching his ragtag group is worth his time, energy, and the meager amount of money the boys can pay him.
 Schlots also must balance his own desires with those of his mother, who wishes for him to become a doctor and attend a medical shadowing program.
 Also, among the challenges they must face is the school's principal, Mrs. Klein, who tries to see if Lamont is safe to be with the players.

 During the boys' first days of practice under Lamont's coaching, they become exhausted and frustrated with his coaching style, but intervention by Schlots inspires Lamont to help the team love the game of basketball.
 One day, Mrs. Klein tries to inconspicuously tail Lamont to follow Lamont when he drives off in his van after practice.
 Aware of both this and Lamont's homelessness, Schlots tells him to go to a modern apartment complex where his dad is trying to get a tenant for a room he owns.

 When Schlots opens the door for Lamont, Mrs. Klein is outside the apartment complex.
 Lamont and Mr. Schlotsky come to an agreement: Lamont can live in the apartment for free Mr. Schlotsky can find a tenant.
 Later, when the Lions players are anticipating the big Liberty Tournament, Lamont tells the team that he has received an offer for a 10-day contract from the Philadelphia 76ers and he is going to accept it.
 This means the Lions must try to win the tournament without their coach.
 The Lions prove successful, winning every game in the tournament.

 On the day of the final game, Schlots finally confronts his mother and gets her to appreciate his love for basketball.
-She convinces his best friend Julie to forgive him.
+That night, as the Liberty Tournament takes place, a thunderstorm begins to occur.
+Schlots' mother decides to support her son, but decides to find Lamont first.